-History of the Seaford Office
+History of the Offices

 Procino-Wells & Woodland, LLC is located on the corner of High and Cannon Streets in downtown Seaford, Delaware in a fully renovated, handicap accessible house which is over 130 years old.
 The house has an interesting history.

-Sussex County land records show the property being conveyed from the Sussex County Sheriff to Robert Ellengood on November 10, 1896.
+Sussex County land records show the Seaford property being conveyed from the Sussex County Sheriff to Robert Ellengood on November 10, 1896.
 Mr. Ellengood passed away and at his death, the property passed to his three sons, Joshua, Robert and Seth.
 They sold the property to a single woman from Philadelphia, Mary Fisher, on October 13, 1902.

 The City of Seaford’s records show that the house was originally constructed in 1880.
 The 1902 deed to Miss Fisher described the property as containing a “two story framed dwelling.”
 Interestingly though the house is actually three stories with a full basement.